Jeff-Lewis/security-master-prototype/TECH-NOTES.md

         *   Models should always have a parameterless constructor
         *   Use a static "create" method in the place of a constructor with parameters
+        *   Do not put behavior here...they're only used to represent data that goes across network boundaries.
+If you need behavior, then spin up a helper class to act on the data.
     *   **services**: Angular services
 *   Use LogHelper extensively for tracing (we can turn off in PROD)